-- Assume the slab to be made up of rectangular regions, overlapped if necessary, that cover the entire slab area. - \circ Treat each of the rectangular regions separately, subject to the perimeter load and the y_m/e_m parameters. - O Using the formulas given in PTI method, determine the design values.
-These are "representative" tension, compression and shear stresses for each of the rectangles. - O Compare the "representative" stresses with the allowable values.
+- Dead load is assumed to be 65 psf (50 psf self-weight of the concrete slab and 15 psf superimposed dead load). - In addition to the perimeter load, a uniform live load of 40 psf is assumed. - No other loads may be specified. - Design - Assume the slab to be made up of rectangular regions, overlapped if necessary, that cover the entire slab area. - Treat each of the rectangular regions separately, subject to the perimeter load and the y_m/e_m parameters. - Using the formulas given in PTI method, determine the design values.
+These are "representative" tension, compression and shear stresses for each of the rectangles. - Compare the "representative" stresses with the allowable values.
 If the allowable values are exceeded, make adjustments as necessary.

-B3.
-ENHANCED PTI (E-PTI) METHOD
+5.4 Enhanced PTI (E-PTI) Method